 He died in 1986. (biographic details and following two images from Sir Huge (sic) The Life of Huw Wheldon by Paul Ferris, 1990).

 Monitor editor Allan Tryer says "Huw was always determined that it would be really a film prograrnme, but what he didn't want was what they do so such of today, a journalist caning along, punishing a microphone under a chaps chin and asking him a series of questions which the chap answer as best he could.
 Huw wanted the questions in voice only and no microphone every to be in front of the camera... in itself was something new in style.
 So what happened that we got into the habit of sort of film stories on an artistic theme.
 It didn't sort of start like that but it gradually evolved like that" (from the interview of Allan Tryer by Stephen Peat, 14 March 1989, from the excellent British Entertainment History Project- click here).

 Ken talks of what he learned from Wheldon and says it was as if Wheldon ran the only British film school (from Sir Huge).

-Huw, Russell and editors discuss work in progress, below Huw and Ken in disucssion.
+Huw, Russell and editors discuss work in progress, below Huw and Ken in discussion.

-The top image is from A Bit of a Devil directed by Eleanor Horne here, the final image from Huw Wheldon Interviews Alfred Hitchcock.
+Images from A Bit of a Devil directed by Eleanor Horne here, from Michael Bradsell interview on the Great Masters DVD, from Huw Wheldon Interviews Alfred Hitchcock.